 Generally speaking business interruption will not cover losses of business income not caused by physical damage to property, or caused by natural disasters such as flood or earthquakes, or short term interruptions (e.g. lasting less than 72 hours).

 If you believe you have a business interruption claim, trying to file your claim on your own can be incredibly difficult, especially as you focus on trying to keep your business afloat without income.
 Business interruption claims often require extensive supporting documentation.
-At Goodrich & Geist, P.C., our business interruption claims attorneys can help you identify and collect the information you will need to support your claim for coverage, including payroll, financial statements, bank records, bills and invoices, and other records of your income and expenses.
+At Goodrich & Geist, P.C., our Pittsburgh business interruption insurance lawyers can help you identify and collect the information you will need to support your claim for coverage, including payroll, financial statements, bank records, bills and invoices, and other records of your income and expenses.